Firewall configuration for StarLeaf endpoints

 Managing Firewall and bandwidthLast updated November 12, 2021

 For StarLeaf endpoints to be able to access the StarLeaf platform, certain ports on the public IP addresses of StarLeaf must be reachable for outbound connections through your firewall.
 It is not necessary to open up any ports for inbound connections.
-The port requirement is the same regardless of whether you are installing the Starleaf app, or a hardware endpoint.
+The port requirements are the same for Starleaf app, and most hardware endpoints.
+StarLeaf Room for Poly requires additional port exceptions.
 Most firewalls, operating at a normal level of security, already meet these requirements.

 |Source host||Source port||Destination host||Destination port||Description|